bhardwajRahul/USB-WiFi/README.md

 Site maintained by: @Lucid-Duck

-For companies, organizations or individuals seeking someone to do professional contract work:
+For companies, organizations or individuals seeking an engineer to do professional contract work:

 ```
 Contract work in Linux kernel driver development, reverse